mathigon/textbooks/content/functions/content.md

 > section: relations
 > sectionStatus: dev
+> id: sorting-hat

 ::: column.grow

 Welcome to the Hoctagon School of Magic!
 You’ve taken the train from King’s Cross station in London, a boat across the great lake in front of the castle, and just arrived in the great hall with all the other students.

 But before the welcome feast can begin, the Sorting Hat has to assign all new students to a house.

-Try dragging each of these students into a house:
+Try sorting each of these students into one of the four house:

 ::: column(width=300)

-    x-img(src="images/hat.png" width=300 height=250 credit="Whatever" lightbox)
+{.fixme} Image

 :::